pavlo-seimskyi/filler-sound-detector/README.md

 1. **Treat audio frames as sequence:** So far, each audio frame was treated as individual independent training example.
 However, speech is actually a time series.
 Order matters.
 I suspect that treating the audio frames as sequence and using a RNN-like model such as LSTM will improve the results.
 2. **Use augmentation:** Although we have 22.3 GB of data, it actually boils down to a few dozens of speakers.
 Moreover, transforming the audio with MFCC reduces the data to just 5-8 MB per speaker.
 Augmentation techniques most probably will squeeze more value out of available data.
+3. **Play around with parameters:** I can use other parameters in `constants.py` such as the window length & hop length of frames as well as labeling threshold.

 ---